 It's easy to build up an appetite, but you won't go hungry.
 The large, shaded outdoor terrace of the restaurant is a great place to eat.
-Club board consisting of daily breakfast, daily lunch and four evening meals is included each week.
+Club board consisting of daily breakfast, daily lunch and four evening meals are included each week.
 There's a great choice of delicious Mediterranean treats or more familiar buffet dishes to tempt you.

-With the garden rooms you get stylish bathrooms, sleek minimalist furnishings, wooden floors and cool, muted colours.
+With the garden rooms, you get stylish bathrooms, sleek minimalist furnishings, wooden floors and cool, muted colours.
 Contemporary bathrooms in cool marble have large walk-in showers.
 A large picture window looking over the bedroom is a quirky feature of the bathrooms, there is however a handy blind to protect your modesty.

 The hotel rooms are closest to the pool and restaurant.
-Light and airy, there's a simple, contemporary elegance from the stylish bathrooms with walk in shower (some also have baths) to the bedrooms with smart features throughout.
+Light and airy, there's a simple, contemporary elegance from the stylish bathrooms with walk-in shower (some also have baths) to the bedrooms with smart features throughout.
 Sunny balconies look over the pool, beach or the surrounding countryside.
 Hotel rooms include 'club' twin, double and interconnecting rooms or sea view suites.

 Then there's the full range of activity packed kids' clubs for children from two all the way through to 17 years.
 Our youngest guests (four to 23 months) will love the Starfish crèche (available for a supplement).
 Make sure your children don't miss out, pre-book before you go to secure a space in the club they want.